Tom Barnard

 Thomas 'Tom' Mark Paul Barnard (born November 7, 1951) is an American radio host and former voice-over talent.
-He was released by Cumulus from the host of The KQ92 Morning Show on 92.5 KQRS in Minneapolis at the end of 2022 after hosting mornings for 37 years.
+He was released by Cumulus from the host of The KQ92 Morning Show on 92.5 KQRS in Minneapolis-St. Paul at the end of 2022 after hosting mornings for 37 years.
 He currently hosts The Tom Barnard Podcast, which is produced by Hubbard Broadcasting.

 Personal

 Barnard was born in Long Prairie, Minnesota and raised in North Minneapolis.
 He and his wife Kathryn Brandt live in Edina, Minnesota.

+On March 20th, 2026 Tom Barnard announced on his family podcast that he had been diagnosed with Alzheimer’s.